theilem/uavSim/README.md

 seaborn==0.12.2
 dataclasses-json==0.5.7
 einops~=0.6.1
+numpy==1.26.1
 ```

 Developed and tested only on Linux and MacOS.
+Tested with python 3.10.

 ## How to use